 As project managers, it is our role to reassure builders and owners that cost escalations and schedule extensions are not failures; they are the necessary result of discovered conditions and additional scope requests.
 One arrow in our quiver is to re-characterize scope creep from unsettling ‘change orders’ to ‘additional work authorizations.’
 While this distinction may seem semantic, the differing and more affirmative reaction to additional work is palpable.
 So much so, that we are working to remove entirely the term ‘change-order’ from our vocabulary.

-Evaluating performance accurately only occurs when comparing to an increased par.
+Evaluating budget and schedule performance with accuracy only occurs when comparing to an increased par.
 While this sounds simple, re-setting par is contrary to the emotional fabric and institutional history of construction.
 Clients are always frustrated by cost escalations and schedule extensions and look for accountability – too often in the wrong place.
-Contractors and architects want happy, not frustrated, clients and want to deliver on their original promises.
+Contractors and architects want happy, not discouraged, clients and want to deliver on their original promises.
 “We build on time and on budget” is the hallmark of every successful architect and builder.
-It is not spin when I validate the concept of on-time on-budget delivery, as long as the budgets and time frames are properly re-set to match the invariable scope creep that occurs.
+It is not spin when we validate the concept of on-time on-budget delivery, as long as the budgets and time frames are properly re-set to match the invariable scope creep that occurs.